 The Sèvre Niortaise has its source in the department of Deux-Sèvres and crosses the town of Marans from east to west.
 Backbone of the Marais Poitevin, it forged the destiny of Marans as a river and maritime port.
 Many canals have therefore been dug; the two main ones are the maritime canal from Marans to the sea and the canal from Marans to La Rochelle.

-From Marans, two piers, including that of Marais Plaisance, allow navigation on the Sèvre Niortaise.
-Here the navigation channels are wide and it is the boats without a license that are the most used.
-You can also rent canoes, pedal boats, kayaks and even stand-up paddles...
+From Marans, two piers allow you to navigate the Sèvre Niortaise.
+Here the navigation channels are wide and it is the boats without a license which are the most used.
+You can also rent canoes, pedal boats, kayaks and even stand-up paddles…

 Zoom: can you go on a traditional boat in Marans?

-In Marans, even if water is omnipresent, we are in the area known as the “dried marsh” of the Marais Poitevin.
-Here we sail on the Sèvre Niortaise and its wide navigation channels; the bottoms are too deep for the “pigouille”, the famous pole used to move the boats forward.
+In Marans, even if water is omnipresent, we are in the area known as the “dry marsh” of the Marais Poitevin.
+Here we sail on the Sèvre Niortaise and its wide navigation channels; the depths are too deep for the “pigouille”, the famous pole used to move the boats forward.
 We therefore favor small boats, canoes and paddles to discover the open landscapes of this little-known part of the Marais Poitevin...
 For those who wish to go on a traditional boat, we advise you to go to the wet marsh sector, more often called Green Venice.
-It is in this sector that you will find small canals bordered by trees and numerous piers which will offer you traditional boat trips.
-From Marans, the first landing stage is that of the Bazoin locks.
+It is in this sector that you will find small canals bordered by trees and numerous piers which will offer you rides in traditional boats.
+From Marans the first pier is that of Bazoin locks.

 Walk in Marans